There are only three sports: bullfighting, motor racing, and mountaineering; all the rest are merely games.

 Entire my life I've been obsessed by numbers, I count everything countable.
 I love to read numbers to understand things.

-The first one is called Dream Grid and reflects qualification results of involved sportsmen as the average of their standings in 20 categories.
+The first one is called Dream Grid and reflects qualification results of all involved sportsmen as the average of their standings in 20 categories.

-The second ladder Dream Race is built by average of different standings in 30 categories.
+The second group Dream Race is built by average of different standings in 30 categories.
 This group is about my race observation and data capturing during the time from start green lights to checkered flag finish.